 Chloe from Girlie Girl Army posted this a while back.
-It looks like such a warm and comforting dish to try before the end of Winter!
+It looks like such a warm and comforting dish to try before the end of Winter and could be festive around Hanukkah!
 Thanks Chloe!!!

 Jewish Style Vegan Tofurky Pot Roast

 First of all, you’ll need a covered oven roasting pan for this recipe.
 Some people call them covered dutch ovens, preferably ceramic.
 The fanciest sort are available from Le Creuset, but you can buy close copies on major sale at discount stores like TJ Max.
 This recipe just doesn’t taste as delicious coming from a non stick aluminum pan.
 Go for the dutch oven.
 The bigger the better, you’ll want to pack the pan full of goodness and let the leftovers last you all week – trust us.
 But you really can’t make this recipe without one.
 So buy one, you’ll use it for a zillion other things.